DDanii/HA-Add-ons-by-DDanii/pterodactyl-panel/README.md

 ## Configuration

-The MariaDB Integration is needed before installing this one!
+The MariaDB Addon is needed before installing this one!

 Todo rewrite todo add posibility for different user

-Create database pterodactyl and add homeassistant as user with full permissions on it.

-**Note**: _Remember to restart the add-on when the configuration is changed._

 Example add-on configuration: